49 Colorful Plants to Brighten Up Your Landscape

 VIBE ‘Ignition Purple’ is a Salvia and jamensis hybrid with both beauty and brawn.
 The vibrant purple blooms are prolific in spring and summer.
 But it also has excellent heat and humidity tolerance.
 “Ignition Purple” grows 18-24 in. tall and wide and is perfect for flower borders, cutting gardens and wildlife plantings.
 It is hardy in Zones 7-11.
 Plus: Check out 10 simple flower bed ideas you’ll love.

 Although usually grown as an annual, violas are frost-tolerant and many overwinter successfully.
 Their compact size and free-flowering habit are a good fit for container gardening.
 There are a range of bright, festive colors, including white, lilac, purple, yellow and orange.
 This mix of lemon and peach colors is called Sunset Boulevard.
 Violas are available at your favorite local garden retailer.
-Plus, learn why the Florida state flower is idea for your landscape.
+Plus, learn why the Florida state flower is ideal for your landscape.

 Coleus (Solenostemon scutellariodes) isn’t just about variegation and it isn’t just about color.
 It’s about BOTH.
 The foliage has almost as many variegation patterns as it does color choices.
 And there are more named varieties introduced every year.
 Colors range from hues of green and yellow to red, pink, purple, bronze and orange—some solid, some variegated in beautiful patterns.
 These popular annual plants with colorful leaves typically grow 10 to 15 inches tall and also feature summer flowers.
 Plus: Learn how to create an amazing river rock flower bed.

 Lavender is one of the most colorful—and fragrant—herbs.
 The flowers dry nicely and are often put in potpourri or bundled in sachets and kept in a sock drawer.
 The plants with colorful leaves are also good at repelling mosquitos and flies in the garden.
 Lavender (Lavandula spp.) is easy to grow if the site is sunny and has well-drained, slightly alkaline soil.
 Most are hardy in Zones 5 or 6-9, depending on species.